 If you or someone you love has been injured in a trucking accident in South

-on your side to fight the large trucking companies.
+to fight the large trucking companies.
 The attorneys at Kelley/Uustal

 have been successfully fighting for the rights of injured trucking accident

 victims in Fort Lauderdale, Miami, Palm Beach, Broward County, and throughout